Appalachian State vs. Troy NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Appalachian State and its opponents have gone over the current 52.5-point total in seven of 10 games (70%) this season.
+- Appalachian State and its opponents have gone over the current 51.5-point total in eight of 10 games (80%) this season.

-- Troy and its opponents have combined to score more than 52.5 points in four of nine games this season.

-- Saturday's total is 8.9 points lower than the two team's combined 61.4 points per game average.

-- The 44.8 combined points per game that these two squads have allowed this season are 7.7 fewer than the 52.5 total in this contest.
+- The 44.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 51.5 over/under in this contest.

-- The 50.1 PPG average total in Trojans games this season is 2.4 points fewer than this game's over/under.
+- The 51.5 over/under in this game is 1.4 points higher than the 50.1 average total in Trojans games this season.

 Appalachian State Stats and Trends